 By ULIANA PAVLOVA and SUZAN FRASER

-MOSCOW (AP) — Special envoys from Turkey and Armenia are scheduled to hold a first round of meeting in Moscow on Friday aimed at ending decades of bitterness between their countries and establishing diplomatic ties.
+MOSCOW (AP) — Special envoys from Turkey and Armenia were in Moscow on Friday to hold a first round of meeting in aimed at ending decades of bitterness between their countries and establishing diplomatic ties.

 Although Turkey was among the first countries to recognize Armenia’s independence following the collapse of the Soviet Union in 1991, the two neighbors share a bitter relationship and have no diplomatic ties.